Geographic areas of Houston: Harris County

 Pasadena is Houston's most populous suburb and the former location of "Gilley's", the honky-tonk bar that inspired the hit 1980 movie Urban Cowboy, which was filmed in Pasadena.
 Because of its location skirting the ship channel where most of the city's refineries are located, Pasadena is considered the backbone of Houston's enormous petrochemical complex.
 The nearby cities of Baytown, La Porte, which is home to the San Jacinto Monument, and Channelview are also host to many refineries and chemical plants.
 Other nearby cities are Deer Park, Galena Park, and South Houston.

 Katy is about 30 minutes west of downtown.
 Manylive between Katy and Houstonthose areas have "Katy" addresses and are referred to as the "Katy Area", while the city proper is known as "Old Katy".
 Because of this, the "Greater Katy" area has a population of over 250,000.
 Several developments are located in this area, including Cinco Ranch, Kelliwood, and various other communities.
 Much of the Katy area borders the western portion of George Bush Park, and it is home to Katy Mills Mall.
 The Katy area also stretches into northern Fort Bend County as well as southeast Waller County.

 Cypress is an unincorporated area about 30 minutes northwest of downtown.
 Originally a grouping of rice farms and forest, this area has seen tremendous growth since the 1980s, almost all of it single-family housing.
 Cypress is also home of Cy-Fair ISD, metro Houston's second-largest school district.
 Other cities to the northwest are Jersey Village, a bedroom community at the intersection of Beltway 8 and the Northwest Freeway, and Tomball, a city of around 25,000 at the edge of Harris County.

 Between Cypress and Katy lies Bridgeland, a large development in the early stages of construction.
 At completion, the developers expect a population of 65,000 in the area.

 Humble, Texas is a town 20 mi northeast of Downtown, adjacent to Bush Intercontinental Airport.
 Humble area has a sizable population, which includes Atascocita.
-While the city of Humble itself has a high crime rate, the area is one of the fastest and safest areas in Houston.
+While the city of Humble itself has a high crime rate, the area is one of the fastest growing and safest areas in Houston.